top of page

 ABOUT ME>

-Rev. Deborah Francis, (Satori Kenshu) is an Omnist mystic, spiritual educator, founder of Sow Seed LLC. and the Omnism Academy of World Faiths.
-Raised in Philadelphia, her spiritual path started early with experiences of the Holy Spirit and a wide range of studies.
-With more than 30 years of meditation, she embraces the belief that we are spirits experiencing humanity, each at various stages of evolution.
+Deborah Francis (Satori Kensho) is an Omnist, mystic, and spiritual educator, as well as the founder of Sow Good Seed LLC, SK Human Services, and the Omnism Academy of World Faiths.
+Growing up in Philadelphia, her spiritual journey began early with profound encounters with the Holy Spirit, leading to a lifelong exploration of diverse wisdom traditions.
+With over 30 years of meditation experience, she believes we are spirits living a human experience, each on a unique path of growth and evolution.

 CONTACT >